nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
+CFG shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The specified person is not a Volunteer

-AddressBook shows an error message.
+    * 3b1.
+CFG shows an error message.

       Use case resumes at step 2.